alexvollmer/archive.alexvollmer.com/content/posts/all-time-lineup.md

 ### First Base: Lou Gehrig

 OK, I cheated a little bit here and dipped back in time further than I said I would go.
-But c'mon—it's _Lou Gehrig_.
+But c'mon&mdash;it's _Lou Gehrig_.

 ### Second Base: Jackie Robinson

-They retired the number 42 for lots of reasons—those are the same reasons he's my starting second baseman.
+They retired the number 42 for lots of reasons&mdash;those are the same reasons he's my starting second baseman.

 ### Third Base: George Brett